chetnashah/webconcepts/httpbasics.md

+### URL encoding

+When putting user-input data as a part of url, it should be url-encoded first. e.g. in google whatever you type in searchbar is appended to url as `?q=some%20search`.
+Also other charachters that have special meaning e.g. `&`, `#` etc need to be escaped before becoming part of the url components.
+Also note that url encoding is NOT idempotent.

 ### Http keep-alive/persistent connection

 HTTP persistent connection, also called HTTP keep-alive, or HTTP connection reuse, is the idea of using a single TCP connection to send and receive multiple HTTP requests/responses, as opposed to opening a new connection for every single request/response pair.
 The newer HTTP/2 protocol uses the same idea and takes it further to allow multiple concurrent requests/responses to be multiplexed over a single connection.